NYCFC draws small crowd to Red Bull Arena for CONCACAF match - WHIZ News

 HARRISON, N.J.
 (AP) — Major League Soccer’s New York City team drew a tiny crowd for its first competitive match of the season, a CONCACAF Champions League victory over Costa Rica’s San Carlos that was played at Red Bull Arena.

-The announced crowd for Wednesday night’s game was 4,396, and the actual attendance appeared to be under 1,000.
+The announced crowd for Wednesday night’s game was 4,396, and the actual attendance in the 25,000-capacity stadium, appeared to be under 1,000.

 NYC’s home has been Yankee Stadium in the Bronx since it launched in 2015, and the team has been trying to put together a deal for its own venue.
 This game was played at the home of its rival New York Red Bulls.